Altitude 311m a.s.l

-The valley's honeypot is Rhino's Buttress.
-Even though it is quite scruffy and a long way from being the best or most accessible crag in the Rhinogydd, this little buttress is (inexplicably) popular.
+Craig y Merched and indeed the valley's honeypot is Rhino's Buttress.
+Even though it is quite scruffy and a very long way from being the best or even the most accessible crag in the Rhinogydd, this little buttress is inexplicably popular.
 Nearby is the far less visited Three Pillar Crag, which is very worthwhile and deserves far greater popularity.
-Similarly, the whole of Upper Craig y Merched is unfairly neglected.
+Similarly, all the Upper Craig y Merched crags give good climbing and are unfairly neglected.

 There has been a lot of still continuing development here since the 2002 guide, with loads of new routes on brand new crags as well as on existing ones.
 The area is currently being checked for a new guidebook.

 |The "Follow the right forestry path" is somewhat misleading now, as a new path has been cut that looks like it goes straight up to the crags.
 Do not take this unless you are partial to a two hour boggy scramble to get to the crag.
 Keep on going on the base of the valley until you are almost below the crag.|

 |Great little crag!
 We did a few routes on one of the buttresses, but there is plenty of scope for those climbing up to E2, and quite a lot of good-looking rock which isn't in the guide.|

 Andrew Barker - 09/Feb/06